 As a guest soloist he has sung with esteemed organizations such as the London Symphony Orchestra, Berlin Philharmonic, Tokyo Symphony, Moscow National Symphony Orchestra, BBC Symphony, London Philharmonic, Los Angeles Philharmonic, San Francisco Symphony, Boston Symphony, St. Louis Symphony, Atlanta Symphony, Holland Radio Orchestra, Estonian National Philharmonic, Orchestra of St. Lukes, Concerto Köln, American Classical Orchestra and American Bach Soloists.
 He has had the privilege of collaborating with leading conductors such as Sir Simon Rattle, Gustavo Dudamel, Esa-Pekka Salonen, Vladimir Jurowski, Kent Nagano, David Robertson, Robert Spano, Christopher Hogwood, Nicholas McGegan and John Adams.

-Mr. Bubeck joined the voice faculty of University of North Texas in the Fall of 2018.
-He holds Doctoral and Masters degrees in voice from Indiana University, a Performer Diploma and Opera Certificate from Peabody Institute and a Bachelor of Music from the University of Delaware.
+An avid teacher of singing, Dr. Bubeck is on the vocal studies faculty of the University of North Texas.
+He earned both Doctoral and Masters degrees from Indiana University, a Performer Diploma and Opera Certificate from Peabody Institute and a Bachelor of Music from the University of Delaware.

 MARCH 14-15, 2020

 John Adams' El Niño with the Houston Symphony, David Robertson, Conductor - CANCELLED